Tradition + Technology: Northeast College’s Hands-On Learning Sets Bar for Chiropractic Education

 - Human cadaveric dissection at the Northeast Anatomy Center

 - Experiential and clinical education, including rotations in Northeast’s three outpatient health centers and placements in a diverse range of other healthcare clinics, hospitals, practices and settings

-- Anatomage Table with touch-sensitive 3D simulation of virtual human dissection
+- Five Anatomage Tables, plus the portable Table Clinical, all touch-sensitive 3D simulation of virtual human dissection

 - Force-Sensing Table technology in the College’s FAST Lab